 I did this two years ago, and I enjoyed the job.
 Koreans are very attentive and quick learners.
 And yes, they are generous.
 You can apply online or do a walk-in application at English tutorial centers for Koreans in the Philippines—they are mostly located in Alabang, Makati, and Quezon City.

 Most of us Filipinos are friendly, so work as a direct selling distributor will never be hard.
 It involves selling, yes, but if you have a good rapport and the ability to convince people to buy, this will never be a difficult job.
-I did Dakki, and it gave me a good income per month: 3,000 pesos.
+I did Dakki, and it provided me a good income of 3,000 pesos per month.
 Why not?

 7. Offer e-Loads

 Almost everyone in the Philippines, from the lower class to socialites, have cell phones.
 This is one gadget we hate to go without.
 So if you are thinking of ideas for an extra income, an e-loading business is a good idea.

 Make sure that you offer all network loads such as Smart, Globe, Sun, Talk 'n Text, and TM.
 Who will be your buyers?
 Colleagues, friends, family members, etc. It gives small earnings, but it adds up.
 Thus, it can provide you a good source of extra money per month.

 8. Start a Home Massage Service

 I learned massage therapy by enrolling in a free vocational course from Tesda.
 Indeed, this is an excellent Filipino way to earn extra money, as most of us want to relax after a long day of stressful work.
 My first customer was my aunt, and I can earn 300 pesos per service.